Updated November 2017

 A highly breathable base layer, like the tasc model, is enough to make our reviewers dance and shout.
 Even the best base layer won't improve your moves, though.
 Sorry.

-It should be noted that during periods of high physical activity, the rate of transmission of moisture through any fabric is likely too slow to prevent condensation on the inside of a garment.
-Yet, upon reducing or ceasing this activity, the moisture should quickly escape through the fabric on products with good breathability.
+It should be noted that during periods of high physical activity, the rate of transmission of moisture through any fabric is often too slow to prevent condensation on the inside of a garment.
+Yet, upon reducing or ceasing this activity, the moisture should quickly escape through the fabric of products with good breathability.

 The products we tested all breathe well, especially when compared to the laminated fabrics of waterproof shells, where this property is much more important and variable.
 Additionally, keep in mind that because these tops are so breathable, they will not offer any protection from wind.
 For blustery conditions, they will have to be paired with a hardshell